goncalodasantos/RedditBlinker/README.md

-#basically a change to https://github.com/mans-men/eye-blink-detection-demo to allow reddit scrolling with blinking, and redundancy to
+#basically a change to https://github.com/mans-men/eye-blink-detection-demo to allow reddit scrolling with blinking, and redundancy to allow head movement (using multiple monitors, because why not)

 ## Environment
 * win10